Tomtom21/TorCast/data/readme.md

 - All raw, unprocessed data is stored in the `raw/` directory.
 - Weather data is organized by variable in subdirectories under `weather_data/`.
 - All processed data files (e.g., `.h5` files) are stored in the `processed/` directory.
+- Any data within the raw directories is in the unit designated by the source.
+So in the case of most of the data the unit will be dictated by the NWS.